News Roundup: Google Postpones Mobile-first Indexing and Much More

-And finally, you should make sure to follow the best practices for images and videos.
+And finally, you should make sure to follow the (opens in a new tab) and videos.

-Taking up 6.99% of the searches conducted in the United States between June 2019 and June 2020, Bing continues to play a notable role in sending organic traffic to your website.
+Taking up (opens in a new tab) between June 2019 and June 2020, Bing continues to play a notable role in sending organic traffic to your website.
 And now, Bing Webmaster Team has just made it easier for WordPress users to get their newly published content indexed by Bing automatically and immediately.

-The team has launched the open-sourced Bing URL Submissions Plugin that enables automated submission of URLs from WordPress sites to the Bing index.
+The team has launched the open-sourced (opens in a new tab) that enables automated submission of URLs from WordPress sites to the Bing index.
 Once configured with a Bing Webmaster Tools API key obtained from the Bing Webmaster portal, the plugin automatically detects page creation or updates in WordPress and submits the page’s URL behind the scenes, ensuring that the site’s pages are always fresh in the Bing index.

 The plugin also offers some other handy features that let you e.g.: